makersacademy/rps-challenge/README.md

 ![Sequence diagram for RPS challenge](Sequence_diagram.png)

 ## Challenge status & steps to finish
-Planned game using a sequence diagram, set up README.
+Have basic version of the game working, with passing tests and good coverage.

 To improve the README I would:
-* add a paragraph describing set-up
 * add a run through

 To improve the code I would:
+* use a hash or similar to describe winning conditions
-* change the wording on the winner screen to use the appropriate verb for conquest
+* change the wording on the winner screen to use the conditional verb for conquest, e.g. 'Rock *blunts* Scissors'

-To extend the game I would:
+To improve/extend the game I would:
+* Add CSS to improve the look of the game
 * Change the game so that two marketeers can play against each other
 * Extend the game to rock, paper, scissors, lizard, Spock.